opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

 flash device, the CFM is intended to hold attestation information for multiple components.
 XML files with a CFMComponent element are used to define attestable components.
 A single CFM XML file is used to select attestable components to include in the CFM binary.
+Each component will have a single XML per firmware version, and the resulting CFM binary will differentiate measurements belonging to different firmware versions using the `version_set` field.
+Each component XML shall have at least one Measurement or MeasurementData element that is unique for each firmware version.
+This unique entry must be the first Measurement or MeasurementData child element to CFMComponent in the XML.

 This is an example of both XML formats that can be consumed by generation scripts to create the binary format.

 ```xml
 <CFM sku="identifier">